 South Korean women are projected to have an average life expectancy of above 90 in 2030, according to a new study.

-Some other countries will also be lagging closely behind.
-They include Chile, the UK, Japan, France, Canada, and Australia.
-The women are all are expected to have an expected life expectancy of 85 by 2030.
+Some other countries will also be trailing closely behind.
+These include Chile, the UK, Japan, France, Canada, and Australia.
+The women are all expected to have an expected life expectancy of 85 by 2030.
 These are the findings from the Imperial College London and the World Health Organization.
 The study examined life expectancy in 35 industrialized countries.